CAB Minicab: Production

 The prototype Minicab first flew at Pau-Idron on 1 February 1949 with Max Fischl at the controls.
 CAB manufactured a total of about 65 Minicabs when production ended in 1955.
-The rights for the plans were then acquired by Arthur Ord-Hume in the United Kingdom who anglicised the drawings and made various minor improvements for home-builders.
-A large number were completed by amateur builders in the United Kingdom, France and other countries around the world.
-There is about 20 Minicabs currently active in the United Kingdom, many of which were built (or rebuilt) to the JB.01 standard, developed by M. Jean Barritault, usually with a Continental C90 engine.
+The rights for the plans were then acquired by Arthur Ord-Hume in the United Kingdom who re-drew the drawings and made various minor changes for homebuilders, incorporating the improvements developed by M. Jean Barritault on his JB.01 Minicab.
+Ord-Hume sold many copies of his GY.201 plans to amateur builders in the United Kingdom, France, Canada, New Zealand and other countries around the world.
+There is about 20 Minicabs currently registered in the United Kingdom, many of which are powered by a Continental C90 engine.

 Falconar sold plans for a tricycle gear homebuilt model named the Minihawk.
 Another development is the K&S or Squarecraft Cavalier which is a redesigned Minicab in several versions with plans translated from French to English and modified by Stan Mcleod.
 The plans were marketed by K&S Aircraft of Calgary, Alberta and later MacFam.